yudizhangzyd/ISU-StatGen/README.md

-# ISU-StatGen
+# ISU-Math/Stat
-Website for Statistical Genetics Group at ISU
+Website for Math/Stat Biology Group at ISU